Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 It is traditionally paired with custard or fresh cream, creating a contrast between fruity warmth and creamy smoothness.

-This combination is rarely found in other regional desserts and adds to its signature appeal.
+I saw that this combination is rarely found in other regional desserts and adds to its signature appeal.

 Culturally, Khubani Ka Meetha carries historical significance tied to Hyderabadi royal cuisine.